yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `maxFiles`: the maximum number of files that the given attribute can hold.
 Defaults to 1, meaning the input must be a single uploaded file.
 If it is greater than 1, then the input must be an array consisting of at most `maxFiles` number of uploaded files.
-- `checkExtensionByMimeType`: whether to check file type (extension) with mime-type.
-If extension produced by file mime-type check differs from uploaded file extension, the file will be considered as invalid.
-Defaults to true, meaning perform check.
+- `checkExtensionByMimeType`: whether to check the file extension by the file's MIME type.
+If the extension produced by MIME type check differs from the uploaded file extension, the file will be considered as invalid.
+Defaults to true, meaning perform such check.

 `FileValidator` is used together with [[yii\web\UploadedFile]].
 Please refer to the [Uploading Files](input-file-upload.md) section for complete coverage about uploading files and performing validation about the uploaded files.